mattgraham/mattgraham.github.io/index.md

   <div class="portfolio-item-content">
     <img src="assets/images/atom-logo.svg" class="logo mb5" alt="">
       <div class="mb4 f4 lh-copy">Atom is an open source text editor built as a desktop application based on web technologies.
 It has all your native menus and dialogs, and full access to the file system.
 What makes it different than say Sublime then?
 The power of the opensource community.</div>
       <div class="mb4 f4 lh-copy">At GitHub I was part of the team who took Atom from a neat idea to a completely open source application that the market is now running with.
-I helped design and develop base UI and syntax themes, UX experience, marketing materials, among other elements. <a href="http://atom.io" target="_blank">Atom.io</a></div>
+I helped design and develop base UI and syntax themes, UX experience, marketing materials, among other elements.</div>
   </div>
   </div>
 </div>